 To configure different firewall policies for SSIDs that connect to the same network

-If you configure multiple SSIDs for your AP devices and you want to set different firewall policies for each SSID, you can enable VLAN tagging in the SSID and then use the VLAN ID associated with each SSID in policies specific to each SSID.
+If you configure multiple SSIDs for your APs and you want to set different firewall policies for each SSID, you can enable VLAN tagging in the SSID and then use the VLAN ID associated with each SSID in policies specific to each SSID.
 For example, you could add a different HTTP packet filter policy for each SSID that specifies the VLAN associated with that SSID.

 To separate the traffic on the same physical network to different logical networks

-If you have several AP devices connected to the same physical network, VLAN tagging gives you the ability to separately examine traffic for the wireless clients connected to each SSID.
+If you have several APs connected to the same physical network, VLAN tagging gives you the ability to separately examine traffic for the wireless clients connected to each SSID.
 For example, if you run a network analyzer, you can use the VLAN tags to see the traffic for the VLAN ID associated with an SSID.

-Or, you can set up all of your AP devices with one SSID for the trusted network and a different SSID for a custom/optional network.
+Or, you can set up all of your APs with one SSID for the trusted network and a different SSID for a custom/optional network.
 You can set up a trusted VLAN and an optional or custom VLAN to separate the traffic for the wireless clients that connect to the trusted and optional/custom networks.
 A custom network is more secure than the optional network because you do not want untrusted wireless clients to have access to your optional networks if there are trusted resources on that network.